top of page

 Local

 Local is when the bees (and therefore the flowers they feed on) are close to where you live.
 This is related to the claim that “local honey helps with your allergies.”
 It can.
 The reason it does is because honey which is not over-filtered contains pollen grains — but not a lot.
-When you eat a little bit of honey with that pollen, you are giving yourself a very low dose of what you are allergic too.
+When you eat a little bit of honey with that pollen, you are giving yourself a very low dose of what you are allergic to.
 This is exposure therapy.
 By taking a tiny bit of that allergen, you are giving your immune system something to practice with, so when the flowers bloom and spew all that yellow powdery goodness all over everything, your sinuses don’t go into overdrive.

 To train your immune system on the pollen which irritates you the most — the pollen from the flowers around your house — you want honey produced from those flowers, or whatever is the closest.
 That’s why you look for a beekeeper who lives near you.
-The farther you get from your backyard, the less likely the pollen blend will the right one to lessen your symptoms.
+The farther you get from your backyard, the less likely the pollen blend will be the right one to lessen your symptoms.

 Now, the overall flora of New Jersey, Pennsylvania, and New York are not as different as, say, comparing New Jersey flowers to Arizona flowers.
 So if you live in the Lehigh Valley and you get honey from Warren County, New Jersey, it’s certainly better than whatever imported stuff is in the grocery store.
 But the more local you can get to your house, the more effective it will be.